ggonnella/gfapy/doc/tutorial/references.rst

 automatically when a GFA file is parsed).
 All strings expressing references are then changed into references to the corresponding line objects.
-The method ``is_connected()`` allows to determine if a line is connected to an gfapy instance.
+The method ``is_connected()`` allows to determine if a line is connected to a gfapy instance.
 The read-only property ``gfa`` contains the ``gfapy.Gfa`` instance to which the line is connected.

 .. doctest::